 And these 2 options are:

-1. Being a slave today and be a king tomorrow
+1. Being a slave today and being a king tomorrow

-2. Being a king today and be a slave tomorrow
+2. Being a king today and being a slave tomorrow

 8. Connect with the Rich Buyers

 Connecting with rich people in Nigeria can also make you make more profit from this business as you can sell your elubo to them at increased prices.
 You just need to connect with one rich person.
 If you treat him or her well she will introduce you to her friends which means more profits for your business for you.

 Elubo business in Nigeria can be a profitable business for you if you are very industrious and you are willing to try new things as regards the food business in Nigeria.
 Start the business now if you are passionate about it and watch it prosper beyond limits.